 Value, Terms, and Conditions

-• The award includes a monetary grant, visa administration, accident and emergency insurance, and cultural and professional preparation.
+• The award includes airfare, tuition and fees, lodging and meals, visa sponsorship, accident and sickness insurance, and cultural and academic programming.

 • Dual US-Irish and green card holders are ineligible to apply.